Home Coffee Journal logo Home Coffee Journal

 Slow drawdown + thin cup Over 4:30 but weak taste Bed clogged around a channel

-If you see two or more of these, channeling drove your brew.
+Spot two or more of these together?
+Channeling drove your brew.

-Most beginners blame grind size first.
-They go finer, the brew gets slower, and the cup gets worse — more bitter, still hollow.
+Most beginners blame grind size.
+They go finer, the brew gets slower, and the cup gets worse: more bitter, still hollow.
 The real problem was distribution, not grind.

-How to tell which one you have: if your drawdown time is wildly inconsistent between brews (say, 3:00 one day, 4:30 the next, same recipe), it’s channeling.
-If it’s consistently too fast or too slow, it’s grind — and worth calibrating your hand grinder by clicks before you change anything else.
+There’s a quick way to tell which one you have.
+If drawdown time swings wildly between brews (3:00 one day, 4:30 the next, same recipe), it’s channeling.
+If it’s consistently too fast or too slow, that’s a grind problem, and worth calibrating your hand grinder by clicks before you change anything else.

 Use the WDT (Weiss Distribution Technique).
 After grinding into the V60, take a thin needle or an unbent paperclip and stir the dry grounds in small circles for about 10 seconds.
 Break up every clump.
 Level the bed by gently tapping the dripper on the counter.

-Then bloom with twice the coffee weight in water (30 g water for 15 g coffee), pour in a tight spiral over 8–10 seconds, and give the dripper a gentle swirl — what baristas call the Rao spin — to settle the slurry evenly.
+Then bloom with twice the coffee weight in water (30 g water for 15 g coffee), pour in a tight spiral over 8–10 seconds, and give the dripper a gentle swirl.
+Baristas call this the Rao spin; it settles the slurry evenly.
+After the bloom drops, continue with your main pours to hit your target ratio — for a 15 g dose at 1:16, that’s 240 g total water in two or three even pulses.
+Scott Rao walks through the swirl in his Coffee Brewing book if you want the longer version.

 Tonight, brew one cup with WDT and one without.
-Taste them side by side.
-That’s the fastest way to learn what channeling actually costs you.
+Taste them side by side at the counter.
+That’s the fastest way to feel what channeling actually costs you.